CH6832/theoretical-foundations/mathematics-masters-training-materials/1st-semester/Complex-analysis-i/summaries/README-summary.md

 - **"Complex Analysis" by Lars Ahlfors**: A rigorous and classic text known for its depth and detailed approach.
 - **"Functions of One Complex Variable" by John B. Conway**: Provides a detailed study of complex functions with a focus on analysis.
 - **"Visual Complex Analysis" by Tristan Needham**: Offers a geometric approach that provides intuitive insights into complex analysis concepts.

-This extended course outline aims to offer a deep and rigorous understanding of advanced complex analysis, preparing students for both theoretical and practical applications in mathematical analysis and related fields.